How To Buy Abandoned Property: A Step-By-Step Guide

 What Is An Abandoned Property?

-Abandoned properties have often fallen into disrepair, which can lower the property values for the entire community.
+Abandoned properties usually have fallen into disrepair, which can lower the property values for the entire community.
 They can also turn into a safety hazard because of the increased risk of fire and crime.

 However, the legal definition of an abandoned property can vary depending on your local and state ordinances.
 The U.S. puts a high value on personal property rights, so the government may be hesitant to seize property.